Limited Project Availability

 Historical Context

-The notion of 72 DPI being the standard for digital images is deeply rooted in the history of computer graphics and display technology.
 In the early days of digital computing, the Apple Macintosh computer was one of the first to adopt a graphical user interface.
 Its screen displayed 72 pixels per inch, a resolution that matched the point system used by printers (where one point is approximately 1/72 of an inch).
+This coincidence made it easier for designers and printers to ensure consistency between how designs appeared on the screen and in print.

+As a result, 72 DPI became a widely accepted default value for screen resolution.
 This standard was adopted not because it was the optimal resolution for digital screens, but rather because it provided a convenient bridge between the digital and print worlds.

 Evolution of Screen Technology